t73fde/sx/sxreader/README.md

 When creating a `sxreader.Reader`, some options can be specified to customize the behaviour of the reader:

-* `WithSymbolFactory(sx.SymbolFactory)` specifies a symbol factory
-  to be used to create symbols.
-If no symbol factory is specified, or `WithDefaultSymbolFactory` is used, an internal created, reader specific symbol factory is used.
-Please note, that two symbols always differ, if they are created by different symbol factories.
 * `WithListLimit(uint)` specifies a maximum list length.
 It should be used, if the reader reads from external sources to mitigate DOS attacks.
 If not specified, the value of `sxreader.DefaultListLimit` is used.